 Prometheus and Grafana are the two most groundbreaking open-source monitoring and analysis tools in the past decade.
 Ever since developers started combining these two, there's been nothing else that they've needed.

-There are a dozen different factors which a company's board must consider while deciding whether to stick with the traditional on-premises monitoring systems or to go with the cloud-hosted infrastructure.
+There are a dozen different factors that a company's board must consider while deciding whether to stick with the traditional on-premises monitoring systems or to go with the cloud-hosted infrastructure.

-The cloud-era is on the rise as companies everywhere realize how important it is to keep data, back up data, and analyze data to make decisions.
-Yet, there are companies who value control and privacy over everything else and hold on to their on-premises servers.
+The cloud era is on the rise as companies everywhere realize how important it is to keep data, back up data, and analyze data to make decisions.
+Yet, there are companies that value control and privacy over everything else and hold onto their on-premises servers.

 That said, let's take a peek into the pros and cons of cloud-based and on-premises hosting schemes with respect to Prometheus and Grafana.